-Military Leave of Absence (MLOA)
+Military Leave of Absence Exceptions

-Any Cummings Graduate Institute students in the Military that receive order for deployment are able to take a Military Leave of Absence (MLOA).
-A student must complete and submit the Leave of Absence Request form available at https://cummingsinstitute.com/studentforms/.
+Any Cummings Graduate Institute students in the Military that receive order for deployment are able to take a Leave of Absence for an appropriate amount corresponding to the duration of their deployment.
+Documentation of deployment is required with the Leave of Absence Request Form, available at http://cummingsinstitute.com/studentforms.